 By now, every faithful follower of the British television series Downton Abbey must know that the real Downton Abbey is Highclere Castle, a stately home in Berkshire about an hour from central London.

-Have you ever wondered about all the other places featured in the program?
-After four seasons, (in 2014 in the USA), there are village houses, pubs, post offices, gardens, restaurants, even universities that have made cameo appearances and that will look just great in your photo collection or on your Facebook page.
+Have you ever wondered about all the other places featured in the program - and in the 2019 film?
+There are village houses, pubs, post offices, gardens, restaurants, even universities that have made cameo appearances and that will look just great in your photo collection or on your Facebook page.

-This list should help you plan an itinerary around Oxfordshire and the Home Counties that takes in some of the best Downton photo ops and attractions.
+This list should help you plan an itinerary around Oxfordshire, Wiltshire and the Home Counties that takes in some of the best Downton photo ops and attractions.

 And don't forget - Click here to learn more about visiting Highclere Castle.